 It should note that modern man lives with owls.
 Some species live in your immediate vicinity, in parks, in chimneys, they are increasingly being kept as pets.
 Owls are useful because they feed on insects, mice, rats, and other pests.
 Btw, this is a beautiful Illustrated photo book about owls – they are just beautiful creatures!

 The Owl in Different Cultures

 The owl is a bird that has been used symbolically in many cultures for centuries.
-The Egyptians, Native Americans, and Norse had all historically taken the Owl as a totem animal because of its connection with death.
+The Egyptians, Native Americans, and Norse had all historically taken the Owl as a totem animal because of its connection with the death.
 Archaeologists have found owl fossils as old as 58 million years.
-Images of owls have found on cave walls in France, among Egyptian hieroglyphs, and also found in Mayan paintings.
+Images of owls have been found on cave walls in France, among Egyptian hieroglyphs, and also found in Mayan paintings.

 To the ancient Egyptians, the owl was the guardian of the underworld.
 This night bird was the personification of the suffering of the soul that seeks revenge.
 What surprises historians are that in some areas, near the banks of the Nile, owl symbolism signified rebellion, courage, and the protection of another world.
 It was also believed an owl would guide the souls of people into the afterlife by showing them what they need to do next.
 It also represented wisdom – according to legend Pharaoh Thutmose III saw an owl’s eyes light up first when he lit his father’s brazier so he claimed owls were wise enough to be advisers on matters of state affairs.